If you have questions on the UW system Lawton Grant, please contact Kari Hill at firstname.lastname@example.org or 608/342.6197!

 - Lawton money may not be awarded to a student whose name appears on the statewide support lien docket under s.
 49.854 (2) (b), unless the student provides to the board a payment agreement that has been approved by the county child support agency under s.
 59.53 (5) and that is consistent with rules promulgated under s.
 49.858 (2) (a);

 - Attendance at specified programming on campus, including financial literacy.
-At the beginning of Fall 2013 semester recipients will be provided a list of approved programming to attend.
+At the beginning of the Fall semester recipients will be provided a list of approved programming to attend.

 Your cumulative GPA combined with campus leadership and engagement will determine the award bracket you are eligible for.
 If you are able to demonstrate significant campus engagement and leadership (i.e. executive member of a campus student organization, significant campus leadership awards, etc.) you may be considered for a bump into the next award bracket that your GPA places you in.
 However, you must meet all minimum GPA and financial aid requirements to be eligible for an award.
 This is a competitive grant and the essay question, in addition to your GPA, will be determining factors in who is awarded aid.